-- Note changes in friendship groups (Significant Observation Form) - Observe closely the socialism of new pupils (Significant Observation Form) and, where necessary, At Risk Form. - Check on patterns of attendance, lateness and sickness in school - ♦ Be mindful when choosing groups or working pairs

-- Explain importance to children of telling them of any problems - ◆ Record incidents in Class Assessment Folder (Significant Observation Form) or Behaviour log. - May need to report the incident to Head of School or Executive Principal. - ♦ Listen to children when they talk about problems - All support staff must seek the intervention of a teacher in the case of bullying.
+- Note changes in friendship groups (CPOMS) - Observe closely the socialism of new pupils (CPOMS) and, where necessary, At Risk Form. - Check on patterns of attendance, lateness and sickness in school - ♦ Be mindful when choosing groups or working pairs - Explain importance to children of telling them of any problems - May need to report the SLT or Principal. - ♦ Listen to children when they talk about problems. - All support staff must seek the intervention of a teacher in the case of bullying.